uwukia/heximath/_blog_posts/fundamental-theorem-arithmetic.md

 numbers.
 That's what the theorem states, that one is the only possible way of writing 230 as a product of primes.

-By "unique" and "only possible way", we're of course ignoring order. $$10 = 2 \times 3 = 3 \times 2$$,
+By "unique" and "only possible way", we're of course, ignoring order. $$10 = 2 \times 3 = 3 \times 2$$,
-so obviously we can rearrange the order of the primes.
+so we can clearly rearrange the order of the primes.
 What we mean, is that if we have some collection of prime numbers, their product will uniquely define a number above 1, and every number above 1 has a unique collection of primes!

 We're also hiding the fact that "no product" is also valid.
-Naturally, a prime number is a prime number by itself, so it wouldn't be a product since it's by itself.
+Naturally, a prime number is a prime number by itself, so it wouldn't be a product (again, it's by itself).
 If we wanted to be more precise, but less concise, we could say "every integer above 1 is either prime or can be written as a product of only prime numbers".

-Every proof about "there is a unique" or "every something has a unique" is stating tho things:
+Every proof about "there is a unique" or "every something has a unique" is stating two things:

 1. something exists